Archived

 Why might this be relevant?

-The project addresses the current and expected level of AI adoption in the UK, potential economic and social impacts, and obstacles hindering uptake.
+The project specifically addresses AI adoption in the UK across various sectors and regions, potential economic and social impacts, and obstacles hindering uptake.

 • Better Images of AI: Research-Informed Diversification of Stock Imagery of Artificial Intelligence